graemedakers/decision-jar/USER_MANUAL.md

-# Date Jar - User Manual
+# Decision Jar - User Manual

-Welcome to **Date Jar**, the application designed to spice up your relationship by taking the indecision out of your next date!
+Welcome to **Decision Jar**, the application designed to take the indecision out of your next activity!

 ## Table of Contents
 1. [Introduction](#introduction)